 Close friend and correspondent of Mary Russell Mitford.
 She was the eldest daughter of Thomas Webb and Susanna Haycock.
 Her father died in 1818 and her mother in 1835.
 After her parents’ deaths, she lived with her two younger sisters, Emily and Susan, in Green Park Buildings, Bath, Walcot, Somerset; High Street, Mortlake, Surrey; and 3 Pembroke Villas, Richmond, Surrey.
 According to Coles, referring to Mitford’s diary, letters were also addressed to her at Bellevue, Lower Road, Richmond (Coles 26).
 She was buried at St. Mary Magdalene, Richmond, Surrey.
 In the 1841 census, she is listed as living on independent means; in the 1851 census, as landholder; in the 1861 census, she as railway shareholder.—lmw

 a basket of roots & flower seeds & such underground treasures the announcement of which you had the goodness to convey.
 She will of course think my note contains more last words of FoscariFoscari: A Tragedy.
-Mary Russell Mitford.
 London : G. B. Whittaker .
 1826. .
 Do not notice it even to say you forgive me—I am so ashamed.

 Did I beg you to tell Mr. MacreadyWilliam Charles Macready | Born: 1793-03-03 in London, England.
 Died: 1873-04-27 in Cheltenham, Gloucestershire, England.